 Calibrating Apparent Size to Axial Position

-Initially, load a sample chamber9 with a disperse concentration of 800 nm diameter polystyrene microspheres diluted in PBS buffer.
-Let sit for 10-15 minutes and then lightly flush with buffer to clear out access microspheres.
+Load a sample chamber9 with a disperse solution of 800 nm diameter polystyrene microspheres diluted in phosphate buffer saline buffer.
+Let sit for 10-15 minutes and then lightly flush with buffer to remove excess microspheres.

 Locate a microsphere randomly stuck to the coverglass and adjust the height of the sample chamber until the microsphere is approximately 1µm below the focus to generate a defocused image.